-Due to increasing demand and improved economic conditions Janco has found in it 2015 IT Salary Survey that IT Pros are being paid more
+Due to increasing demand and improved economic conditions Janco has found in its IT Salary Survey that IT Pros are being paid more

-Park City UT -- 2015 IT Salary Survey that was just released, Inc. shows that compensation for IT Pros has improved significantly for the first time in over 6 years.
+Park City UT - IT Salary Survey shows that IT salaries move up - IT Salary Survey that was just released, Inc. shows that compensation for IT Pros has improved significantly for the first time in over 6 years.
 Janco found:

 - In 2014 the IT job market grew by 112,800 versus 74,900 and 62,500 in 2013 and 2012 respectively according to the Bureau of Labor Statistics (BLS).